Cuisine/ Dinner/ Italian Recipes

 • BBQ chicken pizza – topped with tomato sauce and chicken strips then drizzled with BBQ sauce and garnished with arugula

-• Ragu Bolognese Pizza – I haven’t tried making this one at home yet but love ordering it at restaurants – this pizza is topped with tomato sauce, and meat ragu sauce, and I’ve eaten it garnished with chopped nuts and burrata
+• Ragu Bolognese Pizza – I haven’t tried making this one at home yet but I love ordering it at restaurants – this pizza is topped with tomato sauce, and meat ragu sauce, and I’ve eaten it garnished with chopped nuts and burrata

 Pizza dough on a marbe board.
 Jars with tomato sauce and flour in the background.